UMWEDU/umw-commencement-sync/_pages/guide.md

   - "0"
 ---
 <h2>Start with the Registrar's Office</h2>
-One year prior to the student's anticipated graduate date, the Registrar’s Office will send an email announcing that Degree Applications for the following year are available.
-Each student must come to the Registrar’s Office to pick-up and submit a Degree Application.
-You can find more information by visiting the <a href="http://academics.umw.edu/registrar/graduation-information/"><strong>Registrar’s Office</strong></a> website.
+<span style="color: #000000;font-family: Calibri">Each spring, eligible students will receive an email announcement from the Registrar’s Office, stating the office is accepting Degree Applications for the graduating class of the following year.
+Each student must submit an online Degree Application through Banner Self-Service during the application period, in order to be listed as a pending degree candidate.
+You can find more information by visiting the <a href="http://academics.umw.edu/registrar/graduation-information/"><strong>Registrar’s Office</strong></a> website.</span>

+&nbsp;
 <h2>Don't Miss Grad Fair</h2>
 <div>Visit the bookstore during <strong>Grad Fair</strong> to order your regalia, announcements, class rings and view our diploma frame selection.</div>
 <div></div>